-Brussel sprouts have a long growing season requiring around 30 weeks to harvest but they are a perfect vegetable to see you through the winter months providing vitamins K, C, A and B6.
-Brussel Sprouts are actually quite a little superfood as they are also a good source of fibre, magnesium, phosphorus, thiamin, folate, potassium, manganese, copper, calcium and iron so it really is worthwhile having a go at growing your own!
+Brussels sprouts have a long growing season, requiring around 30 weeks to harvest, but they are a perfect vegetable to see you through the winter months providing vitamins K, C, A, and B6.
+Brussels sprouts are actually quite a little superfood as they are also a good source of fibre, magnesium, phosphorus, thiamin, folate, potassium, manganese, copper, calcium, and iron, so it really is worthwhile having a go at growing your own!

 If you fancy growing your own sprouts for next year’s dinner, here’s what you need to know!

 Those with clay soil which drains well will do better at growing Brussels sprouts than those on lighter, sandy soils.
 They need a firm, slightly alkaline soil with a bit of body to support the long stems and adding a good handful of fish, blood, and bone fertiliser prior to planting will pay dividends.

 Sprouts grow well in both full sun and partial shade but more important is to make sure they are protected from wind.
 They are tall plants and will need to be staked in exposed areas to prevent being blowing over in high winds.

 As the sprouts begin to form in early autumn, earth the stems up with at least two inches of soil to help to prevent them rocking in the wind.
 Wind rock can break the small root hairs that take water and food into the plant, which can cause lower yields.

 As they are a slow growing crop, take advantage of the space by planting other quicker crops in between like radish, lettuce, or rocket.